MVladislav/ansible-cis-ubuntu-2204/README.md

   - root

 # allows/denies for users/groups (4 possible variables can be used/activated)
-# put None or list of users (comma separated user list)
+# put 'null' or list of users (comma separated user list)
 # default set to add ssh as group to allow use ssh (do not forget add group to user)
 #cis_ubuntu2204_ssh_allow_users: root,user
 cis_ubuntu2204_ssh_allow_groups: ssh